Is the wrong Facebook thumbnail displayed when you share your articles or blog posts?

 Setting Facebook Thumbnail Image

-Click on the Default Image Source setting, and it will give you a drop-down menu with different images sources to choose from.
+Click on the Default Post Image Source setting, and it will give you a drop-down menu with different images sources to choose from.

 Here you can see all images that exist for your site’s content, and you can choose the one you prefer.